Thomas Nelson, Sept 5th, 2017, 336 Pages

 People looking for a lot of genealogical information and the history of the French Protestants will, therefore, be disappointed.
 I enjoyed the human drama the development of the characters, as well as the blossoming romance that accompanied the historical details.
 As well as the characters ‘tracking down’ the members of the historical family.

 Personally, I also think there was meant to be a connection in the way that the 17th-century French peasant girl and the modern American protagonists in their response to violence, evil and intolerance, and the worst actions of human beings.
 All in all, it was just a well told, tightly plotted story about faith, endurance, and survival during terrible trauma and adversity which I enjoyed.

-I requested a PDF of this book from the publisher via Netgalley.
-I was not required to write a positive review and all opinions expressed are my own.
+I requested a copy of this book from Booklook Bloggers and purchased the audiobook of my own volition.
+I was not required to write a positive review, and all opinions expressed are my own.